 Avli ton Thavmaton (The Miracles’ Garden)

 This local place is a bit outside the tourist spots in Chania.
-However, it is always full of locals and, hence, you will have to wait to find a seat.
+However, it is always full of locals, so you will have to wait to find a seat.

-You can get an overview of all Cretan cuisine in this little paradise.
+In this corner of Splantzia, you can get an overview of all Cretan cuisine.
 It is no wonder they named it the Miracles’ Garden.

 Throubi